mavolpe/ChallengeTV/README.md

 	NOTE: In all cases above it is possible some shows may be missing data that was not returned by the API.
 Cast is a good example, not all shows have cast data with TVMAZE's api.
 - Test that schedule turns over if we switch the date... this was tested manually by setting the refresh timer to 300 seconds, then manually setting the date on the device... a real test on a Sunday night has not been performed yet.

+NOTE: The application has been tested on real iPhone (both version 6) - the rest of the testing was done on simulators for various iPads and iPhones.

 <b>Automated Tests</b>
+	NOTE: For the unit tests to succeed on the simulator the device must be using the software keyboard or the hit tests won't work.

 	Overview: Automated testing is supported by a MockServer that is configured to have 7 end points which serve up consistent predictable data.